 - User options accommodate beginners through experts: hypre allows a spectrum of expertise to be applied by users.
 The beginning user can get up and running with a minimal amount of effort.
 More expert users can take further control of the solution process through various parameters. - Configuration options to suit your computing system: hypre allows a simple and flexible installation on a wide variety of computing systems.
 Users can tailor the installation to match their computing system.
 Options include debug and optimized modes, the ability to change required libraries such as MPI and BLAS, a sequential mode, and modes enabling threads for certain solvers.
-On most systems, however, hypre can be built by simply typing configure followed by make. - Interfaces in multiple languages provide greater flexibility for applications: hypre is written in C (with the exception of the FEI interface, which is written in C++) and utilizes Babel to provide interfaces for users of Fortran 77, Fortran 90, C++, Python, and Java.
-For more information on Babel, see http://www.llnl.gov/CASC/components/babel.html.
+On most systems, however, hypre can be built by simply typing configure followed by make, or by using CMake [8]. - Interfaces in multiple languages provide greater flexibility for applications: hypre is written in C (with the exception of the FEI interface, which is written in C++) and provides an interface for Fortran users.